 There are several viruses carried by mosquitoes that are not present in Maine.
 The most significant of these are Chikungunya, Dengue, and Zika viruses.
 All three of these viruses are carried by Aedes mosquitoes particularly Aedes aegypti and Aedes albopictus.
-Neither mosquito is found in Maine, although Maine is at the northern edge of the albopictus range.
+Neither mosquito is found in Maine, although Maine is at the northern edge of the A. albopictus range.
+Other imported arboviruses of concern include Oropouche Fever, Western Equine Encephalitis, and Yellow Fever.
+Current U.S. CDC arbovirus travel health notices can be found online on the following website: wwwnc.cdc.gov/travel/notices.

-- Chikungunya: Most people infected will develop some symptoms, usually within 3-7 days after being bitten.
-The most common symptoms are fever and joint pain. - Dengue: Symptoms of dengue include a high fever and at least two of the following: severe headache, severe eye pain, joint paint, muscle and/or bone pain, rash, mild
+• Chikungunya: Most people infected will develop some symptoms, usually within 3-7 days after being bitten.
+The most common symptoms are fever and joint pain.